prajdabre/multiindicmt24/_pages/about.md

 	* Public Test set: We will evaluate on the [IN22-Gen and IN22-Conv](https://indictrans2-public.objectstore.e2enetworks.net/IN22_testset.zip) test sets.
 These are English original test sets.
 As we have always done, these test sets are public but we trust participants to not fine-tune on them for fairness and correctness.
 	* Hidden Test set: Additionally, we will evaluate on a hidden test set which is Indic original.
 This spans 13 of the 22 languages and will be released a week before the end of the shared task deadline.
 * Training data:
-	* We recommend using the [BPCC dataset](https://ai4bharat.iitm.ac.in/bpcc/) which spans all 22 languages.
+	* We recommend using the [BPCC dataset](https://ai4bharat.iitm.ac.in/bpcc/) ([Gala et al., 2023](https://openreview.net/forum?id=vfT4YuzAYA))which spans all 22 languages.
 Additional details of the dataset are present in the [github repo](https://github.com/AI4Bharat/IndicTrans2).
 Note that one may pivot via English to obtain Indic-Indic parallel corpora.
 	* We additionally recommend the use of monolingual data from [Varta](https://huggingface.co/datasets/rahular/varta), and [IndicCorp v2](https://github.com/AI4Bharat/IndicBERT/tree/main#indiccorp-v2).
 We are expecting the release of [Sangraha](https://github.com/AI4Bharat/IndicLLMSuite) a dataset much larger than the aofrementioned ones.
 * Other data:
 	* Please check with the organizers once before using any other data sources.